7 Burning Examples of Trauma Adaptation in Relationships

 7 Examples of Trauma Adaptation in Relationships

-Here are some real-world, heart-shaped, sometimes messy examples of trauma adaptation in relationships: Let’s unpack this suitcase of patterns we didn’t even know we packed. 🧳
+Here are some real-world, heart-shaped, sometimes messy examples of how trauma shows up in relationships: Let’s unpack this suitcase of patterns we didn’t even know we packed.

 Trauma Adaptation: People-pleasing, avoiding conflict, always putting others first.

-Root: Grew up in chaos or unpredictability—learned that keeping everyone happy = staying safe.
+Root: Grew up in chaos or unpredictability, and learned that keeping everyone happy = staying safe.

-Let’s dive into a vivid scene straight from the diary of a Peacemaker—also known as the “I’m fine, everything’s fine, as long as you’re fine” specialist. 😅✨
+Let’s dive into a vivid scene of how emotional baggage in relationships shows up straight from the diary of a Peacemaker: also known as the “I’m fine, everything’s fine, as long as you’re fine” specialist.

 🎬 SCENE: A cozy living room, evening light, the couple is sitting on the couch.